2009 Florida Gators football team: Florida International

-Pregame Line: -45

 Florida State

 In the regular season finale, the Gators blew by the Seminoles 37–10.
 A new attendance record at Ben Hill Griffin Stadium was set with 90,907 present.

 SEC Championship Game vs. Alabama

 In a rematch of last year's SEC Championship Game, the Crimson Tide handed the Gators their only loss of the season.
 Alabama running back Mark Ingram II scored three touchdowns in the 32–13 win.